-When you repair investment property, the biggest decision can be how much to update and upgrade.
-Many of the houses I buy are very dated and that is why I get a great deal on them.
-The most expensive repair on a home is usually replacing the kitchen and baths.
-I wish I could avoid replacing the kitchen and baths but they are what sell the homes.
+When you repair an investment property, the biggest decision can be how much to update and upgrade.
+Many of the houses I buy are very dated, and that is why I get a great deal on them.
+The most expensive repair on a house is usually replacing the kitchen and baths.
+I wish I could avoid replacing the kitchen and baths, but they are what sell the houses.
 On most of our flips, we replace the kitchens and at least update if not replace the baths.
 I also make sure all the mechanicals are working well because I do not want a plumbing leak destroying all the work I just completed on a flip or rental.

 On a few kitchens, we are able to save money by painting the cabinets white, but you have to make sure you prep them extremely well or they will look like crap.

-We always put in stainless steel appliances in our kitchens.
-They aren’t that much more expensive and most buyers love them, which helps you sell your home quicker.
+We always put stainless steel appliances in our kitchens.
+They aren’t that much more expensive, and most buyers love them, which helps you sell your house quicker.
 We almost always replace the countertops as well.
-Usually, the counters are pretty beat up and you can put in nice laminate counters that look awesome fairly inexpensively.
-Depending on the price of the home, we may put in granite counters to spice things up.
+Usually, the counters are pretty beat up, and you can put in nice laminate counters that look awesome fairly inexpensively.
+Depending on the price of the house, we may put in granite counters to spice things up.
 Nice laminate counters are around $500 to $1000 and granite slab around $1,500 to $2,500 depending on how many square feet we have to install.
-For houses under $250,000 we usually use laminate counters and for houses over $250,000, we use granite.
+For houses under $250,000, we usually use laminate counters, and for houses over $250,000, we use granite.

 Should you take on additions or large remodel jobs?

 My general rule of thumb is never put on an addition.
-In my area land is not valuable enough to call for an addition, and I will almost never get my money back.
+In my area, land is not valuable enough to call for an addition, and I will almost never get my money back.
 Remodeling or moving rooms around in an existing structure may make sense in certain circumstances.
-I am usually not in favor of moving kitchens, baths or other major components.
+I am usually not in favor of moving kitchens, baths, or other major components.
 It is too expensive to make major changes and usually not worth the cost.
 I may have to move a wall or finish a room in the basement to complete a bedroom.
-Many times I can turn a four-bedroom house into a five-bedroom house for $1,500 or $2,000.
-If you already have five bedrooms in a single-family home, it is probably not worth it to add a sixth.
+Often, I can turn a four-bedroom house into a five-bedroom house for $1,500 or $2,000.
+If you already have five bedrooms in a single-family house, it is probably not worth it to add a sixth.
 I will add bedrooms in both my flips and rentals because of the value it adds.